 At first glance, the image is a somber scene.
 It’s grainy and poorly focused.
 A lack of shadows suggests it was a gloomy, overcast day, and the mostly barren trees imply the photograph was taken in winter or early spring.
-At the center, a group of about 30 men, dressed in dark suits and hats, have solemnly gathered in front of what looks like a gravestone.
+At the center, a group of about twenty-five men, dressed in dark suits and hats, have solemnly gathered in front of what looks like a gravestone.
 But don’t be fooled, as this was no ordinary memorial service.
 The hurried photographer captured one of those rare student shenanigans: a funeral for an outhouse.

 In April, 1900, when severe storms and flood waters destroyed the original Austin Dam (since replaced by the Tom Miller Dam), the city’s water supply and, in turn, the sewer system, were unreliable for several years.
 Of course, this affected everyone on campus, especially the occupants of B. Hall, the University’s first residence hall for men.
-As a proactive measure, temporary facilities were built just west of the dorm.
+As a proactive measure, temporary restroom facilities were built just west of the dorm.

 Made of brick with a simple wooden roof, most agreed the outhouse was an eyesore, though according to UT student Victor “Dutch” Lieb, “It was sort of an institution.”
-The building was dubbed “Georgetown,” not as a slight to the city 30 miles north of Austin, but to poke fun at Southwestern University.
+The building was dubbed “Georgetown,” not as a slight to the city thirty miles north of Austin, but to poke fun at Southwestern University.
 In 1885, UT played its first ever baseball game in Georgetown against Southwestern.
 The game didn’t go well for UT, though it brought about the first appearance of orange and white as the University’s colors.
 Since then, UT and Southwestern had maintained a spirited baseball rivalry.
-(Given the feelings most Longhorns have about the University of Oklahoma, a similar building on campus today might lovingly be called “Norman.”)
+(Given the feelings most Longhorns have about the University of Oklahoma, a similar temporary facility on campus today might lovingly be called “Norman.”)

 By 1904, University officials thought the outhouse was no longer needed, and over the week-long break for Christmas holidays, a few students who’d remained in Austin were recruited to raze the structure with the help of a telephone pole battering ram.
 When B. Hall residents returned after the New Year, they discovered their institution gone, but not forgotten.